 The product strategy describes your target market and your method for achieving business goals.
 The method may entail building a single product, managing a portfolio of products in order to conquer a category, as Michel Feaster described in “Conquering a Category is Product Management,” or building a platform via an API, as Jeremy Glassenberg described in “Building APIs is Product Management.”

 The product roadmap is typically set by the Head of Product, with input from product managers who are closer to customers and engineers.
 The product roadmap describes what products and features will be built to realize the strategy and vision, who is responsible for building those product features, and, sometimes, an estimate of when those products and features will be released.

-The 4 key components of product strategy
+The four key components of product development strategy

 The vision is the north-star the company is working to achieve.
 The roadmap specifies the products and features to build to get there.
-The strategy describes how to build product features to realize that north-star.
+The product development strategy describes how to build product features to realize that north-star.

 According to Bob Caporale, Author of Creative Strategy Generation and former Head of Thomas & Betts’ Global Product Management and Technology teams, an effective strategy covers four key components: your customers, your competitors, your business, and the macro environment.
 I’ll break each of those down and then give you an example of a product strategy.

 The foundation of a successful business is a product that customers want.
 Therefore, the product strategy should first define who your customers are.
 Many companies serve multiple customer segments.
 For example, many banks provide services to both consumers and businesses.

 Make sure you have a strong understanding of your customers’ needs before setting a long-term product strategy or roadmap.
 And be willing to adjust as you get feedback from your customers throughout the product lifecycle.